ylyu-fly/labwebsite/content/sections/section5.md

 ## Lab News

+**Spring, 2024**

+Apr 29 - Advaith presented her poster "Stochastic Effects on Dietary Restriction-Mediated Lifespan Outcomes in *Drosophila melanogaster*" at the Molecular Biology and Biochemistry Undergraduate Ceremony.
+She is planning to graduate this coming January

 **Fall, 2023**

 Oct 9 - Welcome our new undergraduate research assistant Bianca, to the Lyu lab!
 Our lab is growing bigger and bigger.